tenthwalker/m0_fe_conditionals/selfEval.md

 # Self Evaluation

-1. How confident do you feel in your understanding and fluency with the comparison operators?
+1. How confident do you feel in your understanding and fluency with the comparison operators? **I feel a solid 4.5/5 confident with the comparison evaluators, I almost forgot to use `===` instead of `=` at one point but caught myself.
+It helps that they're almost all familiar from basic mathematical expressions.**
-1. How confident do you feel in your understanding and fluency with the logical operators?
+1. How confident do you feel in your understanding and fluency with the logical operators? **I feel also 4.5/5 confident with the logical evaluators, they make logical sense.
+I did make a similar mistake as above by only typing `&` instead of `&&` at one point, but fixed it before finishing the line.**
-1. How confident do you feel in your understanding and fluency with the if statements?
+1. How confident do you feel in your understanding and fluency with the if statements? **I feel less confident with those overall, probably a 3/5?
+The logic makes perfect sense but the syntax isn't as familiar so I had to check my notes and exercises from the class session to ensure that I had everything typed out correctly.**
 1. How much time did you spend on this lesson/topic?
-How did that line up with your time estimate?
+How did that line up with your time estimate? **On my own time outside of class, I spent maybe 30-45 minutes?
+I got up in the middle to grab dinner, so my mental clock got interrupted.
+I expected the assignment to take a lot longer because I thought more production would be expected of me, but the assignment itself wasn't as beefy as I feared.**
 1. What do you still need to practice or learn?
 How will you do that?
-Do you need to adjust your calendar in order to do that?
+Do you need to adjust your calendar in order to do that? **I still need to practice JavaScript syntax, but I think that will come to me more naturally with time as I complete further work for the course.
+The pairing assignments will also be beneficial for practicing the physical typing and the mental production with the aid of someone else's point of view.
+I don't think I need to adjust my calendar much, except to reflect the actual time of today's/upcoming assignments as I complete them.
+For now I feel like I'm tracking okay with the approximate hour I budgeted for most Mod 0 assignments.**
 1. What questions do you still have?
-How will you get the answers you need?
+How will you get the answers you need? **I don't think I have explicit questions at this time, as those were answered during the live session by Kim.
+He also provided us with more information on how to effectively use Google to answer questions as they arise, and I feel better equipped to do so.**